Injured In A Pedestrian Accident? We Can Help You Seek Justice.

 - Loss of consortium

 In all pedestrian accident claims, the claimant must produce clear proof of negligence.
 The term “negligence” refers to an act a reasonable person in the same situation would not have done.
-If someone’s carelessness caused or exacerbated an accident, he or she can be held accountable for any damages incurred with the help of pedestrian accident attorneys in South Florida.
+If someone’s carelessness caused or exacerbated an accident, he or she could be held accountable for any damages incurred.

 In a pedestrian accident case, the injured person must demonstrate four things to establish negligence:

-It is generally true in most vehicle accident situations that the driver had a duty of care for the pedestrian victim.
-The enforcement of this responsibility is demonstrated in state traffic laws, which demand that drivers be competent and attentive at all times.
+- A duty of care was owed: It is generally true in most vehicle accident situations that the driver had a duty of care for the pedestrian victim, including obeying traffic laws and driving in a way that minimizes risks to others.

 Florida does not have a good track record when it comes to pedestrian injuries and fatalities.
 According to the National Highway Traffic Safety Administration (NHTSA), Florida had 476 pedestrian fatalities in 2012.
 This figure places Florida in second place for most pedestrian fatalities, with only California having more.